This is Article No 3 in the ‘Buddhism’ series.

 This is subtle – and may only fully make sense in the context of meditation practice – and just in case I have not made this clear in previous articles, or in case you have not read them, I should perhaps attach a warning to these tentative suggestions.
 Please understand that this invitation only applies to the inner world – and to particular meditations on the Five Wisdoms – and only applies to our inner relationship with the energies of Consciousness, not to our personal and outer identity.
 And please understand that I have only been allowing this reversal of the somatic energies, into a feminine pattern, on the basis of several years of practicing meditation in a somatically masculine way.
 The aim here is to create clarity in regard to our sexual identity, not confusion, and this advice is directed primarily at heterosexual men.
 Homosexual men have their own path in this regard – a path that is probably a little easier in some ways, and possibly more difficult in others.

-My hope is that, whatever their sexual orientation, my readers, especially the men, will gain a greater sense of authenticity, and more spiritually rooted sense of identity by understanding the way Consciousness is embodied in a gendered way; by understanding the way that the archetypal feminine is always present within; and by understanding that a feminine somatic orientation should not be avoided in deep meditation practice, but embraced when it spontaneously arises, or even consciously cultivated – as a way of accessing the somatic energies that support our development of the Five Wisdoms.
+My hope is that, whatever their sexual orientation, my readers, especially the men, will gain a greater sense of authenticity, and a more spiritually rooted sense of identity by understanding the way Consciousness is embodied in a gendered way; by understanding the way that the archetypal feminine is always informing our experience of Consciousness; and by understanding that a feminine somatic orientation should be embraced in meditation practice – as a way of accessing somatic energies that support our development of the Five Wisdoms.

 Mindfulness: Ethics, Balance and Humility